ColinKennedy/rez_developer_packages/rez_lint/README.md

 ## no-rez-test

 Unless the Rez package is meant for configuration, chances are the package implements some code.
-Your code should be tested, always, when users are involved.
+Your code should be tested, always.
 Define tests using the package's [test](https://github.com/nerdvegas/rez/wiki/Package-Definition-Guide#tests) attribute.